With more than 770 SC coronavirus cases, beach towns resolve to cut off access

 The amended opinion upheld a legal view that only the governor can issue stay-at-home orders during an emergency, but neither the attorney general nor the governor's office have plans to sue over the local orders.

 The initial opinion created confusion because it did not say whether local governments could continue with their stay-at-home orders.
-While Columbia and Charleston held firm on their orders, the opinion led Folly and Edisto beaches to rescind its stay-at-home order, a decision that led to crowds on Saturday.
+While Columbia and Charleston held firm on their orders, the opinion led Folly and Edisto beaches to rescind their restrictions on access, a decision that led to crowds on Saturday.

 "That was an Alan Wilson-manufactured crisis," said Columbia attorney Chris Kenney, who prepared an argument against the attorney general's opinion in case a lawsuit was filed.